replab/book/sphinx/permgrps/subgroups.md

 ```

 Then, we can ask for the unordered partition stabilizer, i.e. the subgroup of a group that preserves the partition structure,
-but without keeping the blocks at their place.
+but without necessarily keeping the blocks in their original place.
-For the partition above, that means we can reorder the elements inside a block, and permute blocks of the same size.
+This means we can reorder the elements inside a block, and permute blocks of the same size.
+For the partition above, this restricts permutations to the dihedral group:

 ```{code-cell}
 S4.unorderedPartitionStabilizer(P)